 The 70s were a confusing time for kids.
 The culture was changing and like all culture changes, while there’s always the revolutionary group moving forward with new ideas and new challenges to entrenched thinking, there’s also the stalwart holdouts plodding forward and pretending their sky is indeed, not falling.

 But the 80s…well, the 80s made the 70s look like Hilary Farr on Love it or List it would look if she had a three-hundred-thousand-dollar budget to spend on an 800 square-foot house (I’m saying the 80s were crazy and excessive).
-But, in ’79 my dad got re-married to a young lady eighteen years younger than him and if you think that wasn’t bound to cause problems no matter what the decade, you’d be very, very wrong.
+But, in ’79 my dad got re-married to a woman eighteen years younger than him and if you think that wasn’t bound to cause problems no matter what the decade, you’d be very, very wrong.

 Time would prove all the usual reasons why 45-year-old men with young kids shouldn’t marry 27 year-old-women with no kids, but in the short-term, the difficulties weren’t as obvious.
 But, when problems did arise, they tended to blow up in your face.

 I have always been the type of person who wants to please others.
 I’ve gotten pickier as I’ve gotten older and my circle of those I feel I need to take care of and keep happy tend to only be those I care enough about to send Christmas cards to.
 But as child, I craved attention and acceptance.
 As an adopted child, I’d had my share of being bounced around and trying to fit in with new families and it was no different with my dad’s new wife.
 I wanted her to love me and I longed for her acceptance in everything I did.